nikitavoloboev/data/focusing/rules.md

 ## Naming

 - Twitter/Reddit/Instagram, get literal name if available.
 Capitalized.
 GitHub lowercased, literal name or with dashes.
 If name taken, can add \_ or App/HQ in the end.
 For Instagram, it's possible to get domain name literal like [narative.co](https://www.instagram.com/narative.co/).
 - For domains, get literal name, avoid dashes.
 Keep it to one registrar (Google Domains preferred).
+Prefer .com if not too expensive and not taken.
+Otherwise `.app`, `.dev`, `.org`, `.xyz`, `.io` are good.